HyperAgents/hmas/domains/logistics/create-organization/README.md

 ![image](create-organization.png)

-* **Organization Model**: An Organization Model is the combination of Roles, Missions, and Facilities in a consistent way used to enact one or multiple Organizations.
+* **Organization Model**: An Organization Model is the combination of Roles, Organizational Goals, and Facilities in a consistent way used to enact one or multiple Organizations.
-* **Organizational Value**: An Organizational Value is a belief about a socially or personally desirable end state or action that is explicitly or implicitly shared by members of an organization.
+* **Organizational Value**: An Organizational Value is a belief about a socially or personally desirable end state or action that is explicitly or implicitly shared by members of an Organization.
 * **Role**: A Role defines positions of members (i.e., Agents) in an Organization.
 * **Organizational Goal**: An Organizational Goal is a pursued state of affairs.
 * **Facility**: A Facility defines functions of materials (i.e., Artifacts) in an Organization.